-Community Supporting Agriculture (CSA) and Veterans Farm Program
+Community Supported Agriculture (CSA) and Veterans Farm Program

-The CSA program at Chatfield Farms, launched in 2010, was the first offered by a botanic garden.
-The CSA provides 270 subscriber families with fresh, local produce for 23 weeks out of the year.
+The Chatfield Farms CSA Program, launched in 2010, was the first offered by a botanic garden.
+The CSA provides 325+ subscriber families weekly with fresh, local produce for 20-23 weeks out of the year.
 Several tons of vegetables have been donated since the CSA's inception.
-This CSA is also the growing site for the Denver Human Services and City of Denver farm stands and the site of the Chatfield Farms Veteran Program.
+This CSA is also the growing site for the Denver Human Services and City of Denver farm stands and the site of the Chatfield Farms Veterans Program.

 Community Garden at Congress Park